SEND INFORMATION REPORT

-Schools receive funding for SEN pupils.
+Schools receive funding for SEND pupils.
 This funding is used to support and enhance high quality of teaching in the school.
 It helps to ensure there are sufficient resources to for pupils requiring special educational provision.
-The support offered is matched to needs of individual pupils with SEN and evidenced based.
+The support offered is matched to needs of individual pupils with SEND and evidence based.
 The amount of support required for each pupil to make good progress will be different in each case.
 In very few cases a very high level of resource is required.
 In this case the school will request ‘top up’ from the Local Authority in Kingston.

 The Headteacher has the final say in the use of the personal budget within the school.

 3f.
 What activities are available for pupils with special educational needs in addition to those available in accordance with the curriculum?

 All clubs, trips and activities offered to pupils at St Paul’s Primary are available to pupils with special educational needs.
 For some pupils ‘reasonable adjustments’ may need to be made.
 This is always done in partnership with families and carers.

 All pupils at St Paul’s Primary are invited to attend extra-curricular clubs.
 Wherever possible, these clubs include access for children with SEND.
 We will do our best to ensure that clubs cater to the needs of SEND pupils, and may support them in doing so by providing additional adult support.

 We invite parents and carers to discuss access for SEND pupils on our school trips, both residential and day trips.
 We will make reasonable adjustments to ensure that all pupils can take part in trips and will plan them accordingly.
 If a parent has concerns or is anxious about their child going on any of our trips, we invite them to come and discuss these concerns further.
 We ensure that there are detailed risk assessments and plans in place for those whose needs require more attention and provision.